 In order to end the ever repeating cycle, the govt is trying to artificially put a break to it by taking a number of steps which will make all stakeholders happy, be it Sugarcane farmers, Sugar mills and the govt itself.
 In terms of consumers, the increase in sugar prices doesn’t really have any impact whatsoever on the consumer monthly budget.

 Earlier, the sugar mills were dependent on Sugar production as the only means of revenue & profit.
 Ethanol & power generation formed a very small part of the business.
-Now, with the govt incentivizing the industry via a number of policy support, the revenue streams are getting diversified and possibly can be a structural change in the Indian sugar industry with continued govt support.
+Now, with the govt incentivizing the industry via a number of policy support, the revenue streams are getting diversified and possibly can be a structural change in the Indian sugar industry which is possible only with continued govt support.

 Also, when there is govt push towards a sector, the size of the market grows exponentially.